HRSadeghi/LargeNumbers/README.md

 ```

 In the above code snippet, `largeNumberFormat.return_repeating_form` specifies whether the number is in recurring (repeating) form or not.
-If the number of digits in the periodic display exceeds the number of digits dedicated to the `largeNumberFormat.precision`, the number will not be displayed recurringly and an `L` will appear at the end of the number.
+If the number of digits in the periodic display exceeds the number of digits dedicated to the `largeNumberFormat.precision`, the number will not be displayed recurringly and an `L` will appear at the end of the number (this letter has no effect in further calculations).

 ```python
 from LargeNumber import LargeNumber, largeNumberFormat